 Vaccinations for Vietnam

-The first thing you should do when planning a trip to Vietnam is talk to a health professional!
+The first thing you should do when planning your Vietnam trip is talk to a health professional!
 They’ll be able to tell you if you need any jabs, or if there are certain health risks for you as an individual.

 For a trip to Vietnam, you’ll likely to be told to make sure your general jabs are up to date, like they should be in your home country.